tjhorner/bizcard/docs/faq.md

 # FAQ

+## Why?

+I've always been fascinated by unique business cards, and I've seen a couple of PCB business cards in the past ([here](https://www.youtube.com/watch?v=zHVrY_xLM3c) is a really cool one).
+So I thought it would be cool to make one of my own, and hopefully make a great first impression to whoever I give them to.
+It was also an excellent learning experience in electronics design, giving me knowledge that I can use in future projects.

 ## There's a "v2" or "v3" in the top-left of the board, what does it mean?

 This is, as you probably guessed, how I version the different revisions of the board.